1. DevOps methodology

 a.
 Feasibility- the financial and technical aspect of the project or study is debated to check if the method and results of the project would be feasible

 b.
 Analysis of requirements and specifications- all the requirements regarding the software and specifications such as documents between the provider and the customer settled during this phase

 c.
 Design- the customer requirements are then considered by the development team to convert into a coding language

 e.
-Integration and system testing- this is done post the testing of each unit and is done in three stages, where it is tested by the team, the customers and overall testing to accept or reject the final model
+Integration and system testing- this is done after the testing of each unit and is done in three stages, where it is tested by the team, the customers, and overall testing to accept or reject the final model

 f.
 Maintenance- a crucial part of the cycle, in this stage, error correction, enhancing functionalities and adaptability with different software environments are aspects taken care of by the development team